IRkernel/IRkernel/README.md

 docker run -d -p 8888:8888 jupyter/r-notebook
 ```

-In your browser open the URL <http://localhost:8888/>.
+Open localhost:8888 in your browser.
 All notebooks from your session will be saved in the current directory.

 On other platforms without docker, this can be started using `docker-machine` by replacing “localhost” with an IP from `docker-machine ip <MACHINE>`.
 With the deprecated `boot2docker`, this IP will be `boot2docker ip`.